Daniel Daniel B. Neill

 Carnegie Mellon University

-I am an Assistant Professor of Information Systems in the Heinz College at Carnegie Mellon University.
+I am an Associate Professor of Information Systems in the Heinz College at Carnegie Mellon University, where I have been the H.J.
+Heinz III College Dean's Career Development Professor.
 I also hold courtesy appointments in the Machine Learning Department and Robotics Institute in CMU's School of Computer Science, and an adjunct appointment in the Department of Biomedical Informatics at the University of Pittsburgh.
 I received my Ph.D. in Computer Science from CMU in 2006.
-Before that, I received my B.S.E. in Electrical Engineering and Computer Science from Duke University, M.Phil. in Computer Speech from Cambridge University, and M.S. in Computer Science from Carnegie Mellon.
+Before that, I received my B.S.E. from Duke University, M.Phil. from Cambridge University, and M.S. from Carnegie Mellon.
+At CMU, I direct the Event and Pattern Detection Laboratory, and co-direct the Healthcare Information Technology thrust of Heinz College's iLab.

 Teaching: